adityarao/MAX7219LedMatrix/README.md

 - write text with a simple font
 - scroll text left or right
 - oscillate text between the two ends
+** ADDED ** (by adityarao)
+- added support for 1x4 block module which has 4 8x8 LED matrixs soldered verticially

 You're welcome to [read in my blog](http://blog.squix.ch/2015/04/esp8266arduino-max7219-8x8-led-matrix.html) how this library came about.